Top 10 Highest Paying Trade School Jobs in 2021

 A high school diploma and an associate degree are necessary.
 Graduates must also clear the National Board for Respiratory (which provides two levels of certification: the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT)

-Licensure: Respiratory therapists must acquire licensure to work in the field.
+Licensure: Respiratory therapists must get licensure to work in the field.
 Requirements differ by state.

 - Working well with Doctors and other healthcare workers